General Resort Information

 Monorail Station at the TTC - The TTC is a short walk from the Polynesian (signs point the way).
 There are three monorail lines here.
 The resort monorail is described above and will take you to the Magic Kingdom by way of the Monorail Resorts.
 The express monorail will take you directly to the Magic Kingdom.
 The Epcot monorail will take you directly to Epcot.

 Bus Stop near the Great Ceremonial House - As you exit the Great Ceremonial House, head toward Rarotonga.
 The bus stop is located between Rarotonga and the Tangaroa Terrace.
-Here you will find the Disney's Hollywood Studios bus, the Disney's Animal Kingdom/Blizzard Beach bus, and the Downtown Disney/Typhoon Lagoon bus.
+Here you will find the Disney's Hollywood Studios bus, the Disney's Animal Kingdom/Blizzard Beach bus, and the Disney Springs/Typhoon Lagoon bus.

 Boat Launch - The boats at the dock behind the Nanea Volcano Pool take you to the Grand Floridian and the Magic Kingdom.
 The boats run from 30 minutes before the Magic Kingdom opens until closing.